Inverbervie: Climate

 Like most of the United Kingdom, Inverbervie has an oceanic climate (Köppen: Cfb). with warm summers, cool winters and few extremes of temperature.

 Parliamentary burgh

 The parliamentary burgh which existed from 1708 to 1950 was a component of the Aberdeen district of burghs of the Parliament of Great Britain from 1708 to 1801 and of the Parliament of the United Kingdom from 1801 to 1832.

 In 1832 Inverbervie became a component of the Montrose district of burghs.

 In 1950 it was merged into the North Angus and Mearns constituency.
 North Angus and Mearns was replaced with new constituencies in 1983.
 With effect from the 2011 Scottish Parliamentary elections, Inverbervie will be back within the Mearns and Angus constituency, following boundary changes.

-Attractions
+The town, since 2017, has been served by Conservative MP for West Aberdeenshire and Kincardine, Andrew Bowie.
+And, in the Scottish Parliament, the town is served by SNP MSP for Angus North and Mearns, Mairi Gougeon.

+Facilities

 Inverbervie has The Bervie Chipper which in 1998 was awarded the title Fish & Chip Shop of the Year 1997.
 The Bervie Sports Centre opened in March 1989.

+The community is also host to a number of shops, pubs, cafes and restaurants.
+There is a local General Practice, car maintenance garage, and Care Home.

+Children in the local area attend Bervie Primary School, which also hosts a pre-school nursery.
+Children from Inverbervie fall within the catchment area for Mackie Academy in Stonehaven.